grafana/k6-docs/docs/sources/v0.49.x/using-k6/cookies.md

 ---
 title: 'Cookies'
-excerpt: 'k6 will transparently manage the receiving, storage and sending of cookies as described above, so that testing of your cookie-based web site or app will just work.'
+description: 'k6 will transparently manage the receiving, storage and sending of cookies as described above, so that testing of your cookie-based web site or app will just work.'
 weight: 09
 ---